core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 As discussed in {{Section 6.2.3 of I-D.ietf-core-groupcomm-bis}}, Group OSCORE addresses security attacks against CoAP listed in Sections 11.2-11.6 of {{RFC7252}}, especially when run over IP multicast.

 The rest of this section first discusses security aspects to be taken into account when using Group OSCORE.
 Then it goes through aspects covered in the security considerations of OSCORE (see {{Section 12 of RFC8613}}), and discusses how they hold when Group OSCORE is used.

 ## Security of the Group Mode {#ssec-group-mode-security}

 The group mode defined in {{mess-processing}} relies on commonly shared group keying material to protect communication within a group.
 Using the group mode has the implications discussed below.
 The following refers to group members as the endpoints in the group storing the latest version of the group keying material.

+* Source authentication of messages sent to a group is ensured through a countersignature, which is computed by the sender using its own private key and then appended to the message payload.
+Also, the countersignature is encrypted by using a keystream derived from the group keying material (see {{compression}}).
+This ensures group privacy, i.e., an attacker cannot track an endpoint over two groups by linking messages between the two groups, unless being also a member of those groups.

 * Messages are encrypted at a group level (group-level data confidentiality), i.e., they can be decrypted by any member of the group, but not by an external adversary or other external entities.

-* If the used encryption algorithm provides integrity protection, then it also ensures group authentication and proof of group membership, but not source authentication.
+* If the used Group Encryption Algorithm provides integrity protection, then it also ensures group authentication and proof of group membership, but not source authentication.
 That is, it ensures that a message sent to a group has been sent by a member of that group, but not necessarily by the alleged sender.
 In fact, any group member is able to derive the Sender Key used by the actual sender endpoint, and thus can compute a valid authentication tag.
 Therefore, the message content could originate from any of the current group members.

-   Furthermore, if the used encryption algorithm does not provide integrity protection, then it does not ensure any level of message authentication or proof of group membership.
+   Furthermore, if the used Group Encryption Algorithm does not provide integrity protection, then it does not ensure any level of message authentication or proof of group membership.

    On the other hand, proof of group membership is always ensured by construction through the strict management of the group keying material (see {{sec-group-key-management}}).
 That is, the group is rekeyed in case of members' leaving, and the current group members are informed of former group members.
 Thus, a current group member storing the latest group keying material does not store the authentication credential of any former group member.

    This allows a recipient endpoint to rely on the stored authentication credentials and public keys included therin, in order to always confidently assert the group membership of a sender endpoint when processing an incoming message, i.e., to assert that the sender endpoint was a group member when it signed the message.
 In turn, this prevents a former group member to possibly re-sign and inject in the group a stored message that was protected with old keying material.

-* Source authentication of messages sent to a group is ensured through a countersignature, which is computed by the sender using its own private key and then appended to the message payload.
-Also, the countersignature is encrypted by using a keystream derived from the group keying material (see {{sec-cose-object-unprotected-field}}).
-This ensures group privacy, i.e., an attacker cannot track an endpoint over two groups by linking messages between the two groups, unless being also a member of those groups.
+   A case in point is a group where the Group Encryption Algorithm does not provide integrity protection; a group member leaves the group; and, after the group rekeying, associates with the group as external signature checker (see {{sec-processing-signature-checker}}).
+When doing so, it obtains from the Group Manager the new Signature Encryption Key, from which it can derive keystreams for encrypting and decrypting the countersignatures of messages protected in group mode.

+   If, when participating in the group rekeying, the current group members had not deleted the Recipient Context and authentication credential of the former group member, then the signature checker would be able to successfully inject messages protected in group mode, as encrypted with the old group keying material, signed with its own private key, and with the countersignature encrypted by means of the latest Signature Encryption Key.
+Then, the group members, as still retaining the authentication credential of the signature checker, will verify and accept the message, even though the sender was not a group member when signing the message.

 The security properties of the group mode are summarized below.

 1. Asymmetric source authentication, by means of a countersignature.

-2. Symmetric group authentication, by means of an authentication tag (only for encryption algorithms providing integrity protection).
+2. Symmetric group authentication, by means of an authentication tag (only for Group Encryption Algorithms providing integrity protection).

 3. Symmetric group confidentiality, by means of symmetric encryption.

-4. Proof of group membership, by strictly managing the group keying material, as well as by means of integrity tags when using an encryption algorithm that provides also integrity protection.
+4. Proof of group membership, by strictly managing the group keying material, as well as by means of integrity tags when using a Group Encryption Algorithm that provides also integrity protection.

 5. Group privacy, by encrypting the countersignature.

 The group mode fulfills the security properties above while also displaying the following benefits.
-First, the use of an encryption algorithm that does not provide integrity protection results in a minimal communication overhead, by limiting the message payload to the ciphertext and the encrypted countersignature.
+First, the use of a Group Encryption Algorithm that does not provide integrity protection results in a minimal communication overhead, by limiting the message payload to the ciphertext and the encrypted countersignature.
 Second, it is possible to deploy semi-trusted entities such as signature checkers (see {{sec-additional-entities}}), which can break property 5, but cannot break properties 1, 2 and 3.

 ## Security of the Pairwise Mode {#ssec-pairwise-mode-security}

 The pairwise mode defined in {{sec-pairwise-protection}} protects messages by using pairwise symmetric keys, derived from the static-static Diffie-Hellman shared secret computed from the asymmetric keys of the sender and recipient endpoint (see {{sec-derivation-pairwise}}).

-The used encryption algorithm MUST provide integrity protection.
+The used AEAD Algorithm MUST provide integrity protection.
 Therefore, the pairwise mode ensures both pairwise data-confidentiality and source authentication of messages, without using countersignatures.
 Furthermore, the recipient endpoint achieves proof of group membership for the sender endpoint, since only current group members have the required keying material to derive a valid Pairwise Sender/Recipient Key.

 The long-term storing of the Diffie-Hellman shared secret is a potential security issue.
 In fact, if the shared secret of two group members is leaked, a third group member can exploit it to impersonate any of those two group members, by deriving and using their pairwise key.
 The possibility of such leakage should be contemplated, as more likely to happen than the leakage of a private key, which could be rather protected at a significantly higher level than generic memory, e.g., by using a Trusted Platform Module.
 Therefore, there is a trade-off between the maximum amount of time a same shared secret is stored and the frequency of its re-computing.